Why your pension is your most inheritable asset

 But pensions are for retirement income, so what else can I use?

 There are other available savings vehicles, but these are less attractive from an IHT perspective.
-With Lifetime ISAs (LISAs) the government will add a bonus of 25%, up to a maximum of £1,000 per year, on a subscription of up to £4,000 per year, which can be used for both purchasing your first home but also for retirement.
+With Lifetime ISAs (LISAs), available to those under 40, the government will add a bonus of 25%, up to a maximum of £1,000 per year, on a subscription of up to £4,000 per year, which can be used for both purchasing your first home but also for retirement.
 As with pensions, growth within an ISA, or LISA, is tax free, and on death you are eligible for an inter-spousal transfer - assuming they have sufficient LISA allowance remaining to accept the additional permitted subscription and be eligible to subscribe to the LISA, e.g. under 50.
 The accumulated money can remain inside the ISA wrapper, staying capital gains and income tax free, and the surviving spouse can use what’s known as an “additional permitted subscription” as long as this is claimed within 180 days for in specie transfers, or within 3 years for cash savings upon death.
 Fantastic for those with spouses, but this doesn’t help passing on wealth to the next generation.

 During your life, it can feel like you’re constantly saving for something – a car, that first property, the family home and then, eventually, your focus may turn to retirement.
 Maximising your pension contributions is important, but, if possible, you should also try to use your other available allowances each year as these may be lost.
 ISA allowances, for example, will mean tax free income to draw on in retirement.
 And don’t forget, you also have an annual capital gains exemption, savings allowance and dividend allowance to utilise.